 In cases of excessive table scrap feeding, some dogs will tend to hold out until they are given something that just tastes better than dry dog food.
 Here is where you need to make some changes and stop reinforcing the bad behavior.
 Table scraps and excessive treats only cause weight gain and don’t provide balanced nutrition.
 Your dog needs to eat nutritionally-balanced food in proper amounts every day to maintain health.
 So, in this case, making changes is vital.

 Stop feeding extra foods and dog treats and stick to a daily scheduled feeding routine.
+It can be hard, especially when your dog is giving you the “Please feed me” eyes, but stick to your guns.
 Put down the proper amount of food at a regular time each day and wait.
 If your dog won’t eat the food, try again the next day.
-It won’t hurt for a day or two to go by without him eating, as long as he’s in good health and not a very young animal (or diabetic).
+It won’t hurt for a day or two to go by without him eating, as long as he’s in good health and not a very young animal.
 This will help encourage his appetite for his dog food, and after a short while he should learn that this food is the only food he will be getting every day.

 Poor Dog Food Choices